Toronto newcomer family: RRSP, childcare, or buying sooner?

 - A few big one-offs later (helping an adult child get launched; ageing-in-place updates)

-Toronto childcare support (CWELCC): what the presets assume
+Toronto childcare support (CWELCC): where the pressure really changes

 CWELCC capped fees can make the "good case" look manageable - but for many families the real risk is availability and schedule fit.